Higher-order topological phases protected by noninvertible and subsystem symmetries: Interface between two distinct noninvertible SSPTs in 2D: corner modes

 We consider a rectangular interface placed on the torus between the Hamiltonians $\rm H_{\text{2D-cluster}}$ and $\rm H_{\text{blue}}$.
 We choose the interface line to run along the blue sublattice with corners at $(i_0+\frac{1}{2},j_0+\frac{1}{2})$, $(i_0+\frac{1}{2},j_1+\frac{1}{2})$, $(i_1+\frac{1}{2},j_0+\frac{1}{2})$ and $(i_1+\frac{1}{2},j_1+\frac{1}{2})$ as given in Figure~\ref{fig:rectangularinterface}.

 Let us take $L_x$, $L_y$, $j_1-j_0$ and $i_1-i_0$ to be even.
 We consider $\rm H_{\text{blue}}$ inside the rectangular region and $\rm H_{\text{2D-cluster}}$ outside the rectangular region.
 In this interface Hamiltonian, we do not have any term that is supported both inside and outside of the rectangular region.
 We keep all the terms supported inside or outside the rectangular region, including the boundary.
-To define the Hamiltonian explicitly, we define the following sets \begin{widetext}

-The interface Hamiltonian is the same as \eqref{eq:H2Dclusterblue} but now with regions $A$ and $B$ as given above.
-From the previous analysis, we could add terms in the Hamiltonian along the interface everywhere except at the corners that respect subsystem and non-invertible symmetries and commute with each term in the interface Hamiltonian.
+To define the Hamiltonian explicitly, we define the following sets \begin{widetext} \red{ } The interface Hamiltonian is the same as \eqref{eq:H2Dclusterblue} but now with regions $A$ and $B$ as given above.
+From the previous analysis, we could add terms in the Hamiltonian along the interface everywhere except at the corners that respect subsystem and noninvertible symmetries and commute with each term in the interface Hamiltonian.
 The new Hamiltonian is

 Now let us call the ground state of this Interface Hamiltonian $\tilde{\mathrm{H}}_{\text{2D-cluster}|\text{blue}}$ with terms added along the interface except at the corners to be $|\tilde{\Psi}\rangle$.